 The number of weeks in the year will affect how many days the data cover in the year.
 Leap years require a 53rd week to be added to the end of the calendar year.
 The last leap year was in 2020.
 It is more appropriate to compare 2020 figures with the average for Week 52 than with a single year from five years previously.
-Read more on the data coverage for the weekly deaths bulletin in Section 1 of our Coronavirus and mortality in England and Wales methodology.
+Read more on the data coverage for our Deaths registered weekly in England and Wales, provisional bulletin in Section 1 of our Coronavirus and mortality in England and Wales methodology.

-Influenza and pneumonia have been included for comparison in ourDeaths registered weekly in England and Wales, provisional dataset.
+Influenza and pneumonia have been included for comparison in our Deaths registered weekly in England and Wales, provisional dataset.
 These illnesses are a well-understood cause of death involving respiratory infection likely to have somewhat similar risk factors to COVID-19.